Chris Mims

-Christopher Eddie Mims (September 29, 1970 – October 15, 2008) was an American professional football player who was a defensive lineman in the National Football League (NFL).
+Christopher Eddie Mims (September 29, 1970 – October 15, 2008) was an American professional football player who was a defensive end in the National Football League (NFL).
 He played college football for the Tennessee Volunteers.
 Mims was selected by the San Diego Chargers in the first round of the 1992 NFL draft with the 23rd overall pick.
 He also spent one season with the Washington Redskins.
 He retired in 2000 after being released by the Chicago Bears in training camp that same year.

 Early life

-Mims father Lorenzo died at 38 in a apparent homicide when Chris was 11.
+Mims' father Lorenzo died at 38 in an apparent homicide when Chris was 11.
 Mims attended Susan Miller Dorsey High School in Los Angeles, California.
 As a senior, he set the school single season records for sacks and tackles.
 However, he failed to meet the academic qualifications to attended an NCAA university.
 Therefore, he chose to attend Los Angeles Pierce College, then Los Angeles Southwest Junior College.
 After earning better grades, he was recruited by assistant coach A. J. Christoff to the University of Tennessee where he spent two seasons.
 While at Tennessee, he recorded 90 tackles and 9.5 sacks.

 In the October 18, 2010, issue of Sports Illustrated, former NFL agent Josh Luchs alleged that he paid Mims 'about $500 a month' during his last year at the University of Tennessee.